 This 1 hour walking tour follows the story of how Manchester became the first places to have an entirely publicly funded, purpose built centre for the gay community.
 It follows the money, as it were, from the Town Hall to Canal Street and then to Sidney Street and one of the city’s most diverse urban blocks, home to an evangelical church and conference centre, a plethora of fast-food takeaways and a pub, Manchester’s Islamic Centre, a vegan wholefoods cooperative as well as the LGBT Centre!

-The story is one of unlikely success in the face of the public funding landscape, some hostile political foes and an infamous 147 signature petition.
+The story is one of unlikely success in the face of the public funding landscape, some hostile political foes and an infamous petition signed by 147 people.
 It is also one which perfectly shows the change in public sector funding from the 80s to the present day.
 Above all, it is a heartening story of community spirit and perseverance.
 The LGBT Centre is always on the look out for supporters, for more information about them see here.

 Suggested Start Location: Manchester Town Hall main entrance, Albert Square

 Length: This tour will take around 1 hour at an average walking pace.

 Finish Location: LGBT Centre, Sidney Street Café (for tea and cake!)